mgranja/Flight_Delay_Prediction_Model/README.md

 With only one variable, the average ROC AUC score is over 60% which is a better prediction than a random estimate.
 This suggests additional variables has the potential to improve the score's value.

-Both curves are not far from each other which indicates that there is little overfitting.

 Depending on the audience, there is an argument on what has a higher importance -- Precision or Recall scores.

 ```python